va3c/viewer/va3c-hacker/r1/demo-aeronautical-architectural.md

 <button onclick=slidesPause(); >pause</button>
 <button onclick=slidesStart(); >start</button>

 The tour will only run on recent versions of browsers.
-Only r=tes on Chrome on Windows.
+Only tested on Chrome on Windows.